BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 Charging is a special type of move that allows your model to end its move in base contact with an enemy model.
 The main rule that governs whether or not a model may Charge is that it must have Line of Sight to its intended target before it starts its Move.
 If the model has Line of Sight to its intended target, proceed as follows.
 If the model does not have Line of Sight, try looking for a different target, moving another model first or moving to a better spot for the next turn.

-Making a Charge is simple — measure the distance as you would for making any other move and, if you have enough movement to reach your target, move your model into base contact with the target.
+Making a Charge is simple â€” measure the distance as you would for making any other move and, if you have enough movement to reach your target, move your model into base contact with the target.

 Once a model has charged into an enemy and is in base contact with it, they are both Engaged in combat and cannot move any further in the Move phase.